Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - `c2f52e1f` — wording improvements requested during physical-device review.
 - `6c79b4c0` — policy-derived verification for Liana P2WSH change outputs that
   omit `PSBT_OUT_WITNESS_SCRIPT`.
 This is the source used for `v2.4.0b5`.
+- `55f209fe` — calmer, sentence-case signing authorization language after the successful physical signing test.

 ## Pending physical and product validation

-- Finish the revised on-device wording review.
-- Install the independently verified `v2.4.0b5` candidate from the test microSD.
-- Re-run the captured Liana PSBT on that candidate and confirm the change output is recognized before completing an end-to-end Testnet signature.
-- Sign and finalize a real Liana Testnet PSBT; verify the policy authorization page appears immediately before final approval.
+- Install and review the consolidated post-signing and registration UX candidate after its source and automated checks are complete.
+- Return the device-signed PSBT to Liana, confirm Liana accepts and finalizes it, and record the resulting Testnet transaction ID if it is broadcast.
 - Exercise representative complex policies, including threshold multisig, multiple alternate paths, time-based relative locks, absolute locks, and Taproot script paths.